JoaoLopesF/RemoteDebug/README.md

 // Initialize the telnet server of RemoteDebug

 Debug.begin("Telnet_HostName"); // Initiaze the telnet server
+// OR
+Debug.begin(HOST_NAME); // Initiaze the telnet server - HOST_NAME is the used in MDNS.begin

 Debug.setResetCmdEnabled(true); // Enable the reset command
 //Debug.showTime(true); // To show time